 - Use wood shavings as bedding only in places where newborn kits will not be present.
 The scent from the shavings is bad for the little one’s breathing system and can be the cause of death if not careful.

 - You want to make sure to keep the pens and hutches free of flies.
-So, install fly strips or rub everything down with vinegar.
-This is so that you can keep the flies from laying eggs in the babies and eating them.
+Install fly strips or rub everything down with vinegar.
+This is so that you can keep the flies from laying eggs.

 Health Considerations for Rabbits